 Close to 25 million people in the United States have diabetes, costing the country an estimated $245 billion a year.
 There's been a huge rise in the number of treatment options over the last few years.
 Many patients have to take more than one drug to stabilize their blood sugar levels and insulin.

-However, the safety of all these new diabetes medications is still under thorough investigation, the FDA informa.
+However, the safety of all these new diabetes medications is still under thorough investigation, the FDA informs.

-Data from a report in JAMA's Internal Medicine indicated that patients who took the diabetes drugs Januvia and Byetta were at a much risk of developing pancreatitis compared to those who weren't.
+Data from a report in JAMA's Internal Medicine indicated that patients who took the diabetes drugs Januvia and Byetta were at a much greater risk of developing pancreatitis compared to those who didn't.

 The FDA is looking at all the medications belonging to a class of drugs called incretin mimetics (which includes Victoza and others), which stimulate the production of insulin.

 Following the results of a study carried out last month that analyzed insurance records, Merck and Bristol were quick to state the safety of their drugs.
-Merck even said they found "no compelling evidence of a casual relationship" between Januvia and pancreatitis or pancreatic cancer.
+Merck even said they found "no compelling evidence establishing a causal relationship" between Januvia and pancreatitis or pancreatic cancer.